The biggest employers are successfully enacting vaccine mandates. Many smaller ones need help

 And companies can prepare workers for a mandate — including by avoiding using that word.

-Last month, the nonprofit National Safety Council, one of the organizers of the Health Action Alliance, urged companies to require vaccinations for workers with limited exceptions.
+Last month, the nonprofit National Safety Council, a partner of the Health Action Alliance, urged companies to require vaccinations for workers with limited exceptions.

 It sure sounded like a mandate.
-But the nonprofit was careful not to call it that.
+But the nonprofit organization was careful not to call it that.

 “It’s too touchy of a word,” chief executive Lorraine Martin explained.